 “I always told myself, if this ever was up to me, if I had cancer and I had the option to be aggressive early on, I would,” McCullough said.
 “That was always in the back of my mind.
 Dr. Albright kept assuring me that it’s not the same in breast cancer, but it’s a life experience I had, and it shaped my decision-making.”

 McCullough opted to have both breasts removed and to have reconstruction.
 In June, Albright performed the bilateral mastectomy.
 Plastic surgeon Stephen Colbert, MD, immediately began the reconstruction process by placing tissue expanders, which are replaced by permanent implants months later.

-McCullough will continue to get infusions of targeted therapy drugs Herceptin and Perjeta until the end of the year as a precaution, but she no longer shows any evidence of cancer.
+McCullough continued to get infusions of targeted therapy drugs Herceptin and Perjeta until the end of the year as a precaution, but she no longer shows any evidence of cancer.

 “Given how well she’s done, she has an excellent prognosis,” Albright said.

-The heaviness that hovered over her holiday celebrations last year has lifted.
-McCullough is already thinking ahead to a more joyous season this year.
+The heaviness that hovered over her holiday celebrations in 2019 has lifted.
+McCullough is already thinking ahead to a joyous season.

 “I was just talking to my family about that,” she said.
 “I think I’m ready to celebrate.”